-Every truckload shipper should have intermodal as a part of their strategy — cost-savings and predictable pricing are key reasons.
+Every truckload shipper should have intermodal as a part of their strategy.

 But how many shippers understand what actually goes into an intermodal rate?